HoomanManesh/Maze_3D/README.md

-# Maze_3D
+# a-MAZE-ing 3D
-A 3D game where you have to guide the ball through out, a maze , by moving around your mouse,to get the ball out of the box.
+A 3D game where you have tilt the ball out of a maze!
----

-# Credits:

-  * Hooman Manesh ->
-  * Nathan Morales
-  * Chris Lepe Tenorio
-  *
+The game will keep level up as each level is complete, and set highscore will be shown.

 ---